emmanuel-londono/combine-PDFs/README.md

 # combine-PDFs-script
-Python script that combines multiple PDF files into one PDF file.
+Python Applet that combines multiple PDF files into one PDF file.